sjl-sjtu/GWAS_meta/README.md

 # GWAS_meta: A rapid Bayesian methods for subset selection and GWAS meta-analysis.
-This package provids three methods to get optimal ABF of single SNP and a phenotype in Bayesian GWAS meta-analysis including Subset-Exhaustive, MCMC and shotgun stochastic search.
+This package provids three methods to get optimal ABF for the variant-trait association in Bayesian GWAS meta-analysis across numerous studies.
+The three approaches include Subset-Exhaustive, MCMC and Shotgun Stochastic Search.

 Install the package as the following:
 ```R